gamblevore/speedie/Documentation/isms.md

     || Passed = 0.5[]          // One in 2 chance of returning true
     || Third = 0.3333333[]     // One in 3 chance of returning true
     || Sixth = 6th[]           // One in 6 chance...

+_(Now remember one thing: Sharing a global random number generator, has replayability issues.
+But some simple demo code doesn't care or need to worry about that.)_

 ---